KataChannel/katastarterkit/docs/bun-integration.md

 # Bun.js Integration Guide

 Bun is a fast all-in-one JavaScript runtime & toolkit designed as a drop-in replacement for Node.js.
-This guide covers how to use Bun.js with KataCore for improved development experience and performance.
+This guide covers how to use Bun.js with Timonacore for improved development experience and performance.

 ## Why Bun.js?